 Rideable Seasons: all year

-This famous trail system east of Bingen takes advantage of an incredibly scenic area of ridges and draws right on the Columbia River; riders can look forward to significant elevation grades.
-The reward is insane views of the Columbia River Gorge and Mount Hood across the river in Oregon.
+The Catherine Creek / Syncline trail system east of Bingen takes advantage of scenic ridges and draws right on the Columbia River; riders can look forward to significant elevation grades.
+The reward is sweeping views of the Columbia River Gorge and Mount Hood across the river in Oregon.
 And those fortunate enough to hit the trails in spring will also find the singletrack surrounded by wildflowers.
-Advanced riders will savor drops, ledges, narrow gaps, and scintillating descents while intermediate riders weave through creek beds and prairie country.
+Advanced riders will savor drops, ledges, narrow gaps, and descents while intermediate riders weave through creek beds and prairie country.
 Parking is free.

-Dr. Roscoe’s Holistic Bicycle Repair is equal parts quirky and helpful and is located less than 4 miles from Syncline’s westernmost trailhead in Bingen.
+Dr. Roscoe’s Holistic Bicycle Repair is equal parts quirky and helpful and is located near Syncline’s westernmost trailhead in Bingen.

 Best for: purpose-built trails, easy access, downhill, jumps, cross-country riding